Jump To Section

 Problem: First-time users were unsure what they could do on CashCow and where to go to start their purchase task flow

-Solution: Add CTA buttons to the landing page that attract users’ attention and nudges them towards looking at available cashback offers
+Solution: Add CTA buttons to the landing page that attract users’ attention and nudges them to looking at available cashback offers

-Problem: Users’ impressions of the pop-up and sidebar browser extensions felt disruptive, “like an advertisement”, and “untrustworthy”
+Problem: Users’ impressions of the browser extension tool overlay felt disruptive, “like an advertisement”, and “untrustworthy”

 Solution: Swap for more brand imagery & allow users to minimize the pop-up to reduce visual clash and “ad-like” e-commerce impressions